 It is my belief that when we learn to become comfortable with discomfort, its is possible to get more out of life.
 We can experience more, we can create space to grow and we can become a better version of our current selves.

 At some point in our lives we will experience the discomfort of wanting more but feeling uncomfortable about charging forward.
-We find ourselves making up excuses that keep us thinking the same thoughts, feeling the same feelings, doing the same old thing and ultimately getting what we always got from life.
+We find ourselves making up excuses that keep us thinking the same thoughts, feeling the same feelings, doing the same old things.
+Ultimately getting what we always got from life.

 - Be clear and be honest